-NicoDermCQ patch will be supplied to the clinical site as packaged in individual pouches for dispensing by the pharmacy.
+Capsules will be supplied to the clinical site as packaged bottles for dispensing by the pharmacy.

 The content of the product labels will be in accordance with all applicable regulatory requirements and will be the responsibility of the GSK CH Global Clinical Supplies group.
 Each study label will contain, but not be limited to, protocol number, directions for use and storage requirements.